 Finnes, a senior manager of pharmacy cancer research at Mayo Clinic in Rochester, Minnesota, provided clinical study data for each drug she presented, as well as other information pertinent to oncology pharmacists, such as adverse effects (AEs). …

-Tags: Andrew Jagim, artificial intelligence, Bernard Gersh, blood pressure, Brian Pickering, cancer, CAR T-cell therapy, cardiology, cardiovascular medicine, clinical trials, COVID-19, FDA, health disparities, health equity, Heather May, Heidi Finnes, hematology, integrative medicine, John Halamka, Joy Wolfram, Kenneth Warrington, long QT syndrome, lymphoma, Mayo Clinic Health System, Michael Ackerman, myeloma, nanomedicine, News, News of the Week, oncology, patient experience, patient safety, pediatric oncology, pediatric research, pharmacy, Pooja Advani, pregnancy, Rafael Fonseca, Sabrina Phillips, sports medicine, sudden cardiac death, supplements, telehealth, telemedicine, transplant, vasculitis
+Tags: Andrew Jagim, artificial intelligence, Bernard Gersh, blood pressure, Brian Pickering, cancer, CAR T-cell therapy, CAR-T, cardiology, cardiovascular medicine, clinical trials, COVID-19, FDA, health disparities, health equity, Heather May, Heidi Finnes, hematology, integrative medicine, John Halamka, Joy Wolfram, Kenneth Warrington, long QT syndrome, lymphoma, Mayo Clinic Health System, Michael Ackerman, myeloma, nanomedicine, News, News of the Week, oncology, patient experience, patient safety, pediatric oncology, pediatric research, pharmacy, Pooja Advani, pregnancy, Rafael Fonseca, Sabrina Phillips, sports medicine, sudden cardiac death, supplements, telehealth, telemedicine, transplant, vasculitis